kyurijung/kyurijung/README.md

 ### Hi! 👋 I'm a CS student trying to learn more in frontend development and UX/UI design. 👩🏻‍💻
-### Outside of school, I love to design ✍🏻, draw 🖼, hike ⛰, and ski ⛷!
+### Outside of school, I love to design✍🏻, draw🖼, hike⛰, and ski⛷!

 <!--
 **kyurijung/kyurijung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.